Nxai Pans Makgadikgadi Pans and Central Kalahari

-The largest flying bird in the world, the Kori bustard, can be seen throughout the region as well as African Red-eyed Bulbuls, Namaqua and Burchell Sandgrouse, Dark Chanting Goshawk, Rock Kestrel and Tawny Eagle are regular sightings.
+The largest flying bird in the world, the Kori bustard, can be seen throughout the region as well as African Red-eyed Bulbuls, Namaqua, and Burchell Sandgrouse, Dark Chanting Goshawk, Rock Kestrel and Tawny Eagle are regular sightings.

-Antelope such as the Springbok, Gemsbuck (Oryx) and Red Hartebeest frequent the area.
+Antelope such as the Springbok, Gemsbuck (Oryx), and Red Hartebeest frequent the area.
 The Nxai Pans are home to the famous Baines Baobabs who exposed their beauty with the painting by Thomas Baines in 1862.

-The annual migration of the Wildebeest and Zebra in the area, similar to the great migrations in Kenya and Tanzania but on a smaller scale, takes place during the wetter seasons on the year around February and March depending on the annual rainfall.
-Here one can see the predators, such as lion, cheetah and leopard waiting for their opportunities to catch the offspring for an easy meal.
+The annual migration of the Wildebeest and Zebra in the area, similar to the great migrations in Kenya and Tanzania but on a smaller scale, takes place during the wetter seasons in the year around February and March depending on the annual rainfall.
+Here one can see the predators, such as lion, cheetah, and leopard waiting for their opportunities to catch the offspring for an easy meal.

 The pans in the east of the park don’t have much animal activity in the dry, winter months, but this is when their stark beauty is best appreciated.